Rush Limbaugh: Race

-Limbaugh was known for making controversial race-related statements regarding African Americans.
+Limbaugh was known for making racist statements regarding African Americans.
 He once opined that all newspaper composite pictures of wanted criminals resembled Jesse Jackson, and another time that "the NFL all too often looks like a game between the Bloods and the Crips without any weapons."
 While employed as what he described as an "insult-radio" DJ, he used a derogatory racial stereotype to characterize a black caller he could not understand, telling the caller to "take that bone out of your nose and call me back", although he expressed guilt over this when recounting it.
 Limbaugh asserted in 2008 that African Americans, in contrast with other minority groups, are "left behind" socially because they have been systematically trained from a young age to hate the United States because of the welfare state.
-On the topic of slavery, Limbaugh said, “If any race of people should not have guilt about slavery, it’s Caucasians.”
+On the topic of slavery, Limbaugh said, "If any race of people should not have guilt about slavery, it's Caucasians."

 Limbaugh argued that liberal politicians have encouraged immigration from Latin America but have discouraged their assimilation to deliberately create racial inequality to manipulate as a voter base, and that their continued admission will cause a collapse of representative democracy and rule of law in the United States.
 He criticized the Immigration and Nationality Act of 1965 for this reason.

 He said of the genocide of Native Americans, "Holocaust 90 million Indians?
 Only 4 million left?
-They all have casinos, what’s to complain about?"
+They all have casinos, what's to complain about?"